Neptunya/infinity-nikki-library/src/pages/guides/styling-challenge-scoring.md

 createDate: 12/04/2024
 lastUpdated: 12/04/2024
 description: 'A breakdown on how styling challenges are scored'
-author: 'Neptunya'
+authors: ['Neptunya']
-image: '/images/text-guides/styling-challenge-scoring/styling_challenge_scoring_banner.png'
+image: '/images/guides/styling-challenge-scoring/styling_challenge_scoring_banner.jpeg'
-tags: ["math", "text guide"]
+tags: ["math", "guide", "styling", "challenge", "scoring", "formula"]
 ---
+# Styling Challenge Scoring

+Last Updated: 12/04/2024
+By: Neptunya

 ## Why does knowing the scoring formula matter?
 To be frank, it doesn’t, unless you happen to be like me and are curious about what goes on under the hood.
 While knowing the scoring formula may not be immediately applicable to scoring better, it serves as a foundation for future calculations that may be more applicable.
 For example, knowing how to spend your vital energy and resources to get the most bang for your buck so you can clear styling challenges earlier.